devonmpowell/PyPSI/README.md

 - To use in Python, simply `import PSI as psi` or similar

-- See `examples.ipynb` for a tutorial on using PSI!
+- See `tutorial/Tutorial.ipynb` for a guide to using PSI!

 ---